shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 before we start with actual development we learn some Solana CLI commands [docs](https://docs.solana.com/cli/conventions):

-to see your current solana confguration use:
+to see your current solana configuration use(I assume you have followed Solana 101 Pathway and you have all the cli installation done):

 ```
 solana config get